Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Range Penalty Reduction**: A bonus that reduces the range penalty applied to attacks by the actor.
  - **Encumbrance Limit Bonus**: A bonus to the carrying capacity of an actor.
  - **Currency Value Change**: A way to allow a gift to change the value of a currency for an actor.
  - **Stat Change**: An automated way to change the stats for an item when it is dragged to the actor from the Items Directory.
+Stat fields this works for are gift's use field, and weapon's attack, parry and counter fields.
  - **Dice Upgrade**: An automated way to change the dice for an item when it is dragged to the actor from the Items Directory.
+Applies to any and all dice in the item: shield cover die, armor dice, spark die, and dice embedded in the stat fields.

 </details>